 St Mary’s Church, Houghton-on-the-Hill, Norfolk

 The wall paintings in St Mary’s, Houghton-on-the-Hill, are considered to be some of the finest in western Europe.
 As in many churches, pictures were painted on top of one another, and here we have at least six layers of paint.
 The earliest dates back to around 1090.

 On the east wall is a large Last Judgement which includes a rare picture of the Trinity (the earliest known in Europe).
 Elsewhere we see the Harrowing of Hell and the Creation of Adam and Eve.
 An interesting detail is that the Creation has Eve’s face blanked out – as the originator of human sin she cannot show her face in the church!

 The discovery of these paintings is a remarkable story in itself.
 The church had fallen into disuse and was completely covered in ivy by the time a rambler came upon it by chance in 1992.
 The finder, and her husband, were horrified to realise that the building had been used for Satanic rites.
 They immediately set about raising money for the restoration of the church, uncovering the wall paintings in the process.

 Of course only one layer of the paintings is currently visible.
 However, as technology advances we may one day be able to see what lies beneath.

-The village of Houghton-on-the-Hill was deserted in the middle ages, and nothing now remains apart from a farm and the church.
+Houghton-on-the-Hill is around 30 km from Thetford and 45 km from Norwich.
+The village itself was deserted in the middle ages, and nothing now remains apart from a farm and the church.
 You can access the church via a bridleway close to the Peddars Way hiking trail.